department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/asbestos.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if you have an illness believed to be caused by contact with asbestos and you meet both of the descriptions listed below.
+You may be able to get disability benefits if you have an illness believed to be caused by contact with asbestos and you meet both of the requirements listed below.

 **Both of these must be true:**